geops/website/content/blog/unbekannte-walder-in-google-maps/index.en.md

 ---
-title: Unbekannte Wälder in Google Maps
+title: Unknown forests in Google Maps
-summary: Die Version 3 der Google Maps API erlaubt die Anwendung benutzerdefinierter Stildefinitionen für einzelne Kartenlayer.
-Einige Versuche mit der neuen API innerhalb OpenLayers zeigten, dass Wälder bei Google mit deutlich mehr Details vorliegen, als es Google Maps auf den ersten Blick vermuten lässt.
+summary: Version 3 of the Google Maps API allows the application of custom style definitions for individual map layers.
+Some tests with the new API within OpenLayers showed that Google Maps presents forests with much more with much more detail than Google Maps would suggest at first glance. at first glance.
 created: 2011-01-13
-slug: unbekannte-walder-in-google-maps
+slug: unknown-forests-in-google-maps
 tags:
   - maps
   - environment